whikloj/islandora_oai/README.md

 ## Metadata Format

-This section allows you to configure the settings for the OAI-PMH'smetadata_prefix verb; Islandora uses XSL files to define the method for transforming your site's metadata datastreams into a format compatible with the OAI-PMH.
+This section allows you to configure the settings for the OAI-PMH's metadata_prefix verb; Islandora uses XSL files to define the method for transforming your site's metadata datastreams into a format compatible with the OAI-PMH.
 Islandora OAI comes with two XSL files; they convert the MODS datastream of an object to either Electronic Thesis and Dissertation Metadata Standard format or Dublin Core format, which then can be served up to a harvester.
 You will have to fill out and save this section for each metadata prefix you wish to enable.
 Below are sample configs for a oai_dc prefix and a mods prefix.